MAnasKamran/OOP-Practice-java/Polymorphism/README.md

 ## Polymorphism in Java 🔄 :

-Polymorphism is an OOP concept that allows a single method or object to take many forms.
+Polymorphism is an OOP concept that allows a method to take many forms.
 It enables the same method name to behave differently depending on the object or parameters used.

 This folder contains beginner-friendly Java examples demonstrating polymorphism in Object-Oriented Programming.